|

 releases (featuring John Williams and Kevin Peek) as it welds Fripp

 with Santana and Abercrombie.
+The

 four cuts here are orgies of artistic imagination and Renaissance